joachimdekker/master-thesis/docs/thesis/chapters/compiling-excel/main.typ

 The data of a structure is often just plain, constant data, but it is possible that it references data outside of the table through compute unit references.
 Hence, we extract the data as compute units.

-The extracted data is stored in a way depending on the structure.
-For instance, the table stores the data in a two-dimensional array since the table contains two-dimensional data.
-The chain however stores the data per column since some columns contain initialization vectors not found in data columns.
+The extracted data is stored in a way that depends on the structure.

 It is important this compilation step is performed _before_ we embed the structures since that step replaces the contents of the structures with references to the extracted content.
 We could extract the content from the spreadsheets in the structure phase, but that would violate the separation of concerns that we have discussed in @sec:excelerate.
 Furthermore, we would be converting the formulas to compute units _again_.